 Here are five strategies to help you successfully implement new technology in your workplace:

-- Solve Employee Pain Points
+- Use Technology in the Workplace to Address Employee Pain Points

-- Use You Software's Training Tools
+- Use Your Workplace Technology Training Tools

-2. Solve Employee Pain Points
+2. Use Technology in the Workplace to Address Employee Pain Points

-For example, if you’re adopting a more advanced CRM and one of your sales team’s top challenges is predicting which prospects and campaigns are most likely to drive sales, then explain how the new CRM has analytics tools that will help them determine where to focus their efforts.
+For example, if you are adopting a more advanced CRM and one of your sales team’s top challenges is predicting which prospects and campaigns are most likely to drive sales, then explain how the new CRM has analytics tools that will help them get more qualified leads and close more business.

 Here are the five perspectives on new technology:

-These employees are always asking for new technology and proposing new ways to complete work.
-Give them access to the software first so they can learn how to use it and be able to teach other employees about it.
+These employees are always asking for innovative technology and proposing new ways to complete work.
+Give them access to the software first so they can learn how to use it and teach other employees about it.